How to Wash and Care for Bathroom Rugs

 If you have a washer with adjustable speeds for the spin cycle, reduce the speed if your bathroom rug has a non-skid backing.
-This will help prevent cracking and reduce the wear and tear.
+This will help prevent cracking and reduce any wear and tear.

 Shake and Dry

 When you remove the rug from the washer, give it a good shake to remove wrinkles and creases.
 Hang the rug from a clothesline or place over a drying rack to air dry.
 If any wrinkles or creases are present after drying, don't break out the iron.
 Just place the rug on the floor and the moisture and warmth in the bathroom will relax the fibers and remove the wrinkles.